joserapa98/tensorkrowch/docs/index.rst

 TensorKrowch documentation
 ==========================

 **TensorKrowch** is a Python library built on top of **PyTorch** that makes it easy to train Tensor Networks as machine learning models and include them in a deep learning pipeline.

-The purpose of **TensorKrowch** is that of being an *easy-to-use*, *higly-optimized*, *general* framework that enables users to build and train any Tensor Network.
+The purpose of **TensorKrowch** is that of being an *easy-to-use*, *efficient*, *general* framework that enables users to build and train any Tensor Network.

 .. note::